If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

-There is so much to see in this part of the country that it can feel pretty overwhelming trying to cram the highlights into a single trip to Spain.
+There is so much to see in this part of the country that it can feel overwhelming to try to cram the highlights into a single trip to Spain.

-In case you’re looking for advice from a local, you came to the right place.
-I have been living in Southern Spain for over three years now and have visited all the key locations and attractions it has to offer, most of them more than once.
+If you’re looking for advice from a local, you’ve come to the right place.
+I have been living in Southern Spain for over three years and have visited all the key locations and attractions it offers, most more than once.

-As such, I have plenty of personal experience with the choices available and which ones are worth your time and those you should probably skip.
+As such, I have plenty of personal experience with the choices available, which ones are worth your time, and which ones you should probably skip.
 Most importantly, I will also share some common issues you might have when visiting these places.

-I have prepared this practical guide to help you plan your Southern Spain trip and also to manage your expectations about how much time you need to spend in each city, and how to prepare for the trip.
+I have prepared this practical guide to help you plan your Southern Spain trip, manage your expectations about how much time you need to spend in each city, and prepare for the journey.

-In this article, I will focus on the highlights which are known also as the ‘Andalusian golden triangle’: the cities of Granada, Cordoba, and Seville for your travel to Spain.
+In this article, I will focus on the highlights of the ‘Andalusian golden triangle’—the cities of Granada, Cordoba, and Seville—for your travel to Spain.

-At the end of this Spain article you will also find some bonus travel tips for extra travel destinations, should you have more time to explore beyond the highlights while you are on the Iberian peninsula.
+At the end of this Spain article, you will also find some bonus travel tips for extra travel destinations, should you have more time to explore beyond the highlights while on the Iberian peninsula.

 [This page may contain affiliate links to trusted partners.]